pmarques/silabs-firmware-builder/README.md

 the Silicon Labs Configurator (slc) and the Simplicity Commander standalone utility.

+Currently, only **RCPMultiPAN** firmware for use concurrent communication over Zigbee and Thread is built.
+It can be used with the Home Assistant [SiliconLabs Zigbee/OpenThread Multiprotocol](https://github.com/home-assistant/addons/tree/master/silabs-multiprotocol) add-on.

 ## Building locally

 To build a firmware locally the build container can be reused.
 Simply start the